Senior Program

 Competition:

-• Minimum competition requirement of two in-season meets + 1 championship meet each competition cycle (3 cycles/year)
+• Minimum competition requirement of two in-season meets + 1 championship meet per cycle (3 cycles/year)

 Qualifying Times: